Crystal UHD vs QLED: Which is Better?

 HDMI 2.1 | No | Yes |

-Since the QLED display is already more expensive, this model includes only the best features regardless of the cost.
-These include wireless communication technology, the Tizen operating system, an audio system, a tuner set, video processing quality, and motion smoothing.
+Given that the QLED display is already more expensive, this model includes only the best features, regardless of the cost.

-However, Crystal UHD TVs have good 4K picture quality, though not the best.
+Crystal UHD TVs deliver decent 4K picture quality, but aren’t the best choice for discerning viewers.
 Their affordable price is a big plus.
-So, if you need a standard 4K TV with basic features, the Crystal UHD models are a good choice.
+Therefore, if you need a standard 4K TV with basic features, Crystal UHD models are a solid choice.

 Feature | Crystal UHD | QLED |